dssg/diogenes/doc/user_guide/index.rst

   format.
 * :doc:`display` provides tools for summarizing data and the performance of trained classifiers.
-* :mod:`diogenes.modify` provides tools for manipulating arrays and generating features.
+* :doc:`modify` provides tools for manipulating arrays and generating features.
 * :mod:`diogenes.grid_search` provides tools for finding the best classifier, testing classifier sensitivity to data sets, and cross-validating